 With such a renowned and eclectic food scene here in Manchester, there’s no better place to host a foodie festival, including one dedicated to everything chicken wings.
 The world’s largest chicken wing festival, Wing Fest is returning to the city once more, but at a new location, to pay homage to one of the top poultry dishes.

-Tickets are available on the Wing Fest website and start from £17.50 for early birds and £20 thereafter, and kids under 12 go free.
-Plus, your ticket also includes a signature Wing Fest trucker style hat to immerse you fully in the event, free access to fairground rides and live music, competitions, masterclasses, cooking demonstrations and games.
+Tickets are now available on the Wing Fest website and start from £21 and kids under 12 go free.
+Plus, your ticket also includes a signature Wing Fest trucker style hat to immerse you fully in the event, free access to entertainment, axe throwing, competitions and live music.

 Also published on Medium.